StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 ```bash
 python app.py
 ```
-By default it is open at (http://0.0.0.0:5000/)
+By default it is open at http://0.0.0.0:5000/

 Type the following for a list of available commandline arguments
 ```bash
 python app.py --help
 ```

-For example `python app.py --profile` launches the server in debug mode and profiler active which prints function calls and runtimes for each served request.
+For example `python app.py --profile` launches the server in debug mode and a profiler active which prints function calls and runtimes for each served request.
 ### Running tests
 Run the test suite with `./test.sh`.
 Html-formatted coverage-report can be found in `htmlcov/index.html`.
 ### Linting